remirror/remirror/.changeset/lovely-jars-live.md

 }
 ```

-The persistent selection will only be enable if the editor loses focus.
+In the interest of performance, the persistent selection will only be displayed if the editor loses focus.